9 Things Dentists Wish You Knew About Teeth Whitening

 Go OTC if you don’t need TLC

 Yes, you can absolutely walk into a drugstore and grab a teeth-whitening product off the shelf—if you’re looking to whiten by just a shade or two.
 “For non-sensitive teeth in need of only slight whitening, over-the-counter products may be satisfactory,” explains Dr. Klein.
 “Whitening strips or mold lights using a mild peroxide solution may work well.”
 Try APA White Duo with no-slip white film strips that mold to teeth to lock in whitening agents.
 Peppermint oil treats sensitivity and potassium nitrate shields sensory nerves under the gum line, so you won’t be clutching your jaw in pain, as with some pro treatments.
 This kit earns its high price tag with impressive whitening results in under a week.
 For a more budget-friendly option, try Crest 3D Luxe White Strips Professional Effects, which uses enamel-safe whiteners to erase stains and yellowing in three days, with full results in 20 days.
 You can also try brushing your teeth with the Go Smile On The Go Sonic Blue Teeth Whitening System, an electric toothbrush that has blue light technology to speed whitening.
 Apply the whitening gel along with your regular toothpaste and brush for two minutes, twice daily, for pearlier whites in two days.
-Be sure you’re not making these mistakes when brushing your teeth.
+You can try a toothbrush with activated charcoal for a more natural approach, just be sure you’re not making these mistakes when brushing your teeth.

 Toothpastes don’t really do the trick